Zoom’s Five9 deal on hold as US examines China ties

-The U.S. government is looking into Zoom’s $14.7 billion acquisition of cloud contact center software standout Five9 due to potential national-security risks posed by Zoom’s ties with China.
+The US government is looking into Zoom’s $14.7 billion acquisition of cloud contact centre software standout Five9 due to potential national-security risks posed by Zoom’s ties with China.

-A U.S Department of Justice-led panel is investigating Zoom’s upcoming purchase of Five9 “to determine whether this [acquisition] poses a risk to the national security or law enforcement interests of the United States,” according to a letter from the U.S. Department of Justice (USDOJ) and Committee for the Assessment of Foreign Participation in the U.S. Telecommunications Service Sector, known as ‘the Committee.’
+A US Department of Justice-led panel is investigating Zoom’s upcoming purchase of Five9 “to determine whether this [acquisition] poses a risk to the national security or law enforcement interests of the United States,” according to a letter from the U.S. Department of Justice (USDOJ) and Committee for the Assessment of Foreign Participation in the U.S. Telecommunications Service Sector, known as ‘the Committee.’

 “USDOJ believes that such risk may be raised by the foreign participation (including the foreign relationships and ownership) associated with the [acquisition], and a review by the Committee is necessary to assess and make an appropriate recommendation as to how the Commission should adjudicate this [acquisition],” said the U.S. DOJ and Committee in a letter to the U.S. Federal Communications Commission in August.